 “DRYING INK” TICKET PRICES: Adult $20 | Seniors $15 | Student (with ID) $10

 WORKSHOP: One month prior to the performance, the SPO and the Quartet will invite the composers to three workshop rehearsals of the new compositions.
-The dates of the workshops and the specific compositions on each session will be announced in the fall.
+The dates of the workshops and the specific compositions on each session will be announced by our Music Director, Mr. Ronald Royer.
 Other members of the SPO community, including New Generation (and younger student) composers will be invited to attend.
 Mr. Royer and/or Mr. Degazio will be present at the workshops to support the composers and the ensemble.

 WORKSHOP TICKET PRICES: The three workshops (date and venue TBA) featuring the Odin String Quartet and the new Canadian music are FREE, but observers will need to book their attendance in advance.
 Details on how to do so will appear here in the coming days.

 RECORDING OF CD: The Odin String Quartet is planning to record a CD of all Canadian music and hopes most (if not all) of the music developed through this project will be included.
 The recording will be released on the Cambria Master Recordings (Los Angeles) label and distributed worldwide through NAXOS.
 Mr. Royer has produced five CDs for Cambria (distributed by NAXOS) and will be producing this Odin String Quartet recording.

 HOW TO APPLY: We will have more application details available soon.
 Please check back on this page for more information and links.